ALGERIA & TUNISIA

 Stunning Dougga

 Perched high on the hill above fertile olive groves just outside Teboursouk, Dougga is one of the oldest towns in Tunisia and began life as a Numidian walled citadel, which was later built over by the Romans.
 Its native ancestry and hillside location resulted in a winding street plan rather than the typical Roman grid, providing Dougga with a unique character.
-Today Dougga is considered the best preserved example of an Africo-Roman town in North Africa, offering an exceptional illustration of what daily life was like in Antiquity.
+Today Dougga is considered the best preserved example of an Africo-Roman town in North Africa, offering an exceptional illustration of what daily life was like in antiquity.
 Our day begins exploring this magnificent UNSECO site, including the restored theatre, whose 19 tiers could accommodate an audience of 3,500.
 Leaving Dougga and Teboursouk behind, we then continue to the vibrant coastal city of Sousse, our base for our final four nights on tour.
 We break the journey with lunch in the charming town of Testour and have an afternoon at leisure on arrival to our hotel.
 Dinner tonight is in a local restaurant.
 Overnight Sousse (B, L, D)

 • Day 17 | Wednesday 11 February